-Something we’ve learned is that a lot of marketers have a general idea what HubSpot is, but few are able to point to specifics of how it works.
+We’ve noticed that while a lot of marketers have a general idea what HubSpot is, few are able to point to specifics about how it works.
 Which is okay!
 That’s why we’re here.

-So here are the basics of the HubSpot tools so you can walk away with a good idea of what your company might need and how HubSpot can help accelerate your growth.
+HubSpot does a lot, so we’re here to give you the basics of what HubSpot is, and what tools it offers, so you can walk away with a good idea of what your company might need, and how HubSpot can help accelerate your growth.

 What is HubSpot?